HaikuTeam/animator/QA.md

 I can add a frame listener at 0
 I can add a frame listener at frame>0
 I can remove any frame listener
-I can enter preview mode and verify that frame listeners work correctly When an action exists on an element, a bolt icon shows next to it in the timeline Frame listener window opens when you click the frame listener button When a frame listener exists at a frame, a bolt icon shows next to it in the timeline gauge
+I can enter Preview Mode and verify that frame listeners work correctly When an action exists on an element, a bolt icon shows next to it in the timeline Frame listener window opens when you click the frame listener button When a frame listener exists at a frame, a bolt icon shows next to it in the timeline gauge